DHTMLX/docs-diagram/docs/api/selection/getids_method.md

 ### Description

-@short: Returns the list of ids of the selected items
+@short: Returns the list of ids of selected items

 ### Usage